OjasMor/Traffic_Light_Classifier/README.md

 ## Determine the Accuracy

-Compare the output of our classification algorithm (a.k.a. your "model") with the true labels and determine the accuracy.
+Compare the output of our classification algorithm (a.k.a. our "model") with the true labels and determine the accuracy.

 This code stores all the misclassified images, their predicted labels, and their true labels, in a list called `MISCLASSIFIED`.
 This code is used for testing and *should not be changed*.